LogicElements/visual-modbus/README.md

 The main feature is a graphical application that handles the modbus register map of the device and provides a graphical user interface for working with modbus slave devices.
 It allows for:
   - Import register map from json file
-  - Manage non-standard modbus register comosition and decomposition (long integers, float, string)
+  - Manage non-standard modbus register composition and decomposition (long integers, float, string)
   - Read and write register operations
-  - Update firmware of the modbus slave device
+  - Update firmware of the device

 The core modules of VisualModbus can also be used for scripting and testing.
 Unit test examples to come.